rohanpoudel2/image_video_compressor/README.md

 # image-and-video-compressor

-###### Compress Image and Video using Node.js
+#### Compress Image and Video using Node.js

 Note: This package is meant to be used as a global script to compress images and videos and change their extensions.
-Why should we use sketchy websites to optimise our images and videos when we can do it on our own system, right?

 ## Overview